John Fetterman: Criminal justice reform

 Prison reform is one of Fetterman's signature issues, advocating for more rehabilitation action as well as clemency for model prisoners.
-A part of his role as lieutenant governor, he serves as the chair of Pennsylvania's Board of Pardons, which processes clemency requests and forwards them to the governor.
+As part of his role as lieutenant governor, he served as the chair of Pennsylvania's Board of Pardons, which processes clemency requests and forwards them to the governor.
 Fetterman urged the board to process requests more quickly.

 Fetterman is in favor of abolishing capital punishment in Pennsylvania, stating that he "wholly support[s] Governor Tom Wolf's moratorium on the death penalty".
 He has called the death penalty "inhumane, antiquated, expensive, and [a] flawed system of punishment".

 Fetterman supports the elimination of mandatory sentences of life in prison without the possibility of parole for second degree murder, in which someone commits a felony resulting in death, but is not directly responsible for the killing.
 He does not support eliminating life without parole as a sentence.
 His Senate race opponent, Mehmet Oz, claimed that Fetterman supports "eliminat[ing] life sentences for murderers", which PolitiFact and other fact-checking outlets called a distortion of Fetterman's position.

 Environmental issues

-Previously, Fetterman opposed fracking, calling the practice "an environmental abomination".
-He has since shifted his stance on the issue, saying that he supports permitting fracking, although he advocates for stricter environmental regulations.
-Fetterman says there needs to be a balance between decarbonization efforts and creating jobs in the fossil fuel industry.
-While running for lieutenant governor, he supported establishing two new fracking wells.
+Fetterman has called for a balance between decarbonization efforts and creating fossil fuel industry jobs.
+He has a mixed record on fracking.
+He once called the practice "an environmental abomination."
+While running for lieutenant governor, Fetterman both supported establishing two new fracking wells and said he did not support fracking and never would.
+He later said that he supports permitting fracking but advocates stricter environmental regulations.
 In 2021, Fetterman said that he supports moving towards a "de facto moratorium [on fracking] because the transition is going to be toward green and renewable energy".

-In February 2021, he told MSNBC, "I'm embracing what the green ideal considers a priority.
-Like, you know, the Green New Deal isn't a specific piece of legislation.
+In February 2021, he told MSNBC, "I'm embracing what the green ideal considers a priority... the Green New Deal isn't a specific piece of legislation.
 What I am in support of is acknowledging that the climate crisis is absolutely real."

 Filibuster

 Fetterman supports ending the filibuster in the United States Senate.
 He has also said that Democrats need to be more ruthless, like Republicans, in order to pass legislative priorities.
+He was one of nine Senate Democrats to vote for cloture for a Republican-led stopgap funding bill to avoid a federal government shutdown in March 2025.
+Fetterman criticized his fellow Democrats and said it was "absolutely absurd" to pander to the left wing of the Democratic Party ("extreme Democrats") in the face of the ground reality of the Gaza war and Israel by shutting down the government rather than vote for the Republican funding bill.

 Foreign policy

-In 2015, The Patriot-News described Fetterman as a "skeptic of free trade", given his opposition to the Trans-Pacific Partnership, and a non-interventionist.
-Fetterman has said that the United States should not "be considered the world's police officers".

-Israel
+China

+When asked what the greatest foreign threat to the U.S. is, Fetterman responded, "I believe China is not our friend."
+He has also said that the Chinese government should not be allowed to own agricultural land in the U.S.